youavang/youavang.github.io/_posts/2020-03-28-stockprediction.md

 Here is the plot of the training data set (blue), the predicted data set (yellow) and the actual data set (red).
 <img src="{{ site.url }}{{ site.baseurl }}/images/stock/stockpredict.png" alt="linearly separable data" height="48">

 Overall, the LSTM did well at predicting the stock closing price.
-I hope you enjoyed this short summary of this project.
+I hope you enjoyed this short summary of the LSTM prediction project.
 You can view the enitre codes at this [link](https://github.com/youavang/LSTM-Closing-Stock-Price-Prediction/blob/master/LSTM%20Closing%20Stock%20Price%20Prediction.ipynb).